Edward J. King: Reelection campaign

 Revenue Commissioner Joyce Hampers had initially refused to turn over the subpoenaed tax records of 3,000 individuals to the Attorney General for the grand jury.
 She cited state laws on privacy and characterized the investigation as "a fishing expedition".
 Gov. King worked out a compromise were the records of 195 individuals suspected of tax fraud would be turned over to the grand jury.

 Hampers went on to insinuate that a nighttime break-in at her office (where some sensitive records had been stolen, but none connected to the investigation) had been ordered by his chief prosecutor Stephen Delinsky.
 She accused him of being motivated in his actions out of favoring Dukakis' campaign.

 In response to Hampers unfounded accusations, Gov. King ordered her to stop making public statements.
 Delinsky charged that Hampers had tried to use state police to confiscate sensitive records held by Barczak (only prevented from doing so by the intervention of state troopers guarding him).
 Hampers responded saying she had only sent them to collect Barczak's revenue department credentials.
 Delinsky told reporters he would have the grand jury consider whether the incident was obstruction of justice and intimidation of a witness.

 Hampers was also under media scrutiny for being forced, along with her physician and industrialist husband, to pay $16,818 plus interest in Federal back taxes when a court disallowed an elaborate tax shelter they had established.

 The scandal hurt King's campaign just as it seemed he might gain on Dukakis due to a $1 million ad campaign boasting of his efforts to cut taxes and get tough on drunken drivers.

 Dukakis, focusing on the charges of corruption in the Revenue Department and calling King a "cheerleader for Reaganomics", defeated the governor in the primaries and took the Democratic nomination.

 Post-political career

 Following his term of office, Governor King joined the public relations firm of Hill & Knowlton.
 In 1985, he switched his party affiliation to the Republican Party and considered running for governor in 1986 on the Republican ticket.
+He endorsed George H.W.
+Bush during the 1988 presidential election.
 Until the time of his death he maintained residences in both Massachusetts and Florida.

 His wife Josephine died in 1995.
 He had two sons, Timothy and Brian.
 His brother Paul was a judge in the Massachusetts court system.